scala/docs.scala-lang/sips/completed/_posts/2012-01-21-futures-promises.md

 -->

 <!--
-Invoking the `future` construct uses a global execution context to start an asynchronous computation.
+Invoking the `future` construct uses an implicit execution context to start an asynchronous computation.
 In the case the client desires to use a custom execution context to start an asynchronous computation:

-    val f = customExecutionContext future {
+    val f = Future {
       4 / 2
-    }
+    }(customExecutionContext)
 -->

 ### Extending Futures